 - Assist in implementing the amended Narcotic rules to ensure that morphine and other opioids are freely available and accessible to those in need of it.

 The IAPC is governed by a President, a Secretary and a Treasurer.
-These core members are assisted by the Central Council Members, the National Information Officer and the Assistant National Information Officer.
+These core members are assisted by the Central Council Members, the National Information Officer and the Program Manager: Projects and Advocacy.
 Please click on the link Central Council Members of IAPC and IAPC Constitution to know more about their appointment, tenure, role, etc.

 The IAPC also serves as an Information Service portal for Palliative Care related enquiries in India –